$6.00

 Goldfinches are one of the most symbolic European birds.
 From the Renaissance they have be used to represent, salvation, freedom and wealth.
 In the 18th c. story, The Marriage of Cock Robin and Jenny Wren, The goldfinch is portrayed as rich. ”Who gives this Maid away?
 I do says the goldfinch, and her fortune I will pay”.

-Taken from a watercolour painting by award-winning artist Daniel Mackie.
+Taken from a watercolor painting by award-winning artist Daniel Mackie.

 $6.00